endurox-dev/endurox/README.md

 queues to avoid overhead of the TCP/IP protocol which is used in other middlewares or REST based microservice architectures.
-Thus this approach greatly increases application speed, as kernel queues is basically a matter of block memory copy from one process to another (by contrast of 7 layers of TCP/IP stack).
+Thus this approach greatly increases application speed, as kernel queues is basically a matter of block memory copy from one process to another (by contrast of 7 layers of TCP/IP stack and streaming nature of the sockets vs block copy).

 Enduro/X provides SOA architecture for C/C++ applications and allows to cluster application in fault tolerant way over multiple physical servers.